Skip to main content

 Overview

-Expansion of nucleotide repeat sequences within certain genes can be disease-causing and has been identified as the mechanism underlying a group of inherited conditions known collectively as the ‘repeat expansion disorders’ (sometimes called ‘triplet repeat expansion disorders’ as trinucleotide repeats are by far the most common).
+Expansion of nucleotide repeat sequences within certain genes can be disease-causing and has been identified as the mechanism underlying a group of inherited conditions known collectively as the ‘repeat expansion disorders’.
+These are sometimes called ‘triplet repeat expansion disorders’ as trinucleotide repeats are by far the most common, but a number of other base-pair repeats sizes have been identified.

 What are the repeat expansion disorders?